Lymphatic Education

 Is lymphatic massage the same as deep tissue or remedial massage?

 No. Lymphatic massage is completely different from deep tissue or remedial massage.
-Deep techniques work on muscles, while lymphatic massage focuses on gentle, directional movements designed to support fluid movement and regulation.
-The lymphatic vessels sit just beneath the surface of the skin rather than deep within the muscles.
-Because of this, effective treatment focuses on light, rhythmic skin movements performed in the correct direction along the body’s natural lymphatic pathways.
+Deep techniques work on muscles, but the lymphatic vessels sit just 1-2mm beneath the surface of the skin.
+That means if you're applying deep pressure, you've already gone too far.
+Because of this, effective lymphatic massage focuses on light, rhythmic skin movements performed in the correct direction along the body’s natural lymphatic pathways.
 Deep pressure is not necessary and can actually compress the vessels and reduce lymphatic flow.
 When performed correctly, lymphatic massage is calming, comfortable and deeply relaxing while supporting the body’s natural fluid movement.
+At Lymph & Body every treatment is built around this understanding.
+Because if it felt like a remedial massage without any gentle, directional skin stretches — it probably wasn't lymphatic.

 Who can benefit from lymphatic massage?